thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 all-sky, clear-sky and cloudy-sky).
 To identify the clear-cases we used the method proposed by Reno and Hansen (2016), which requires the definition of some site specific parameters.
-These parameters, were produced by an iterative process, as the original authors proposed and it are discussed in the next section.
+These parameters, were produced by an iterative process, as the original authors proposed, and are discussed in the next section.

 We note that all methods have some subjectivity in the definition of clear or cloudy sky cases.
-As a result, the details of the definition are site specific and they rely on a combination of thresholds and comparisons with ideal radiation models and statistical analysis of different signal metrics.
+As a result, the details of the definition are site specific, and they rely on a combination of thresholds and comparisons with ideal radiation models and statistical analysis of different signal metrics.
 The CSid algorithm was calibrated with the main focus, to identify the presence of clouds.
 Despite the fine-tuning